mebusy/notes/dev_notes/AI_CS188_MDP.md

 Policy tends to finish long before the values converge.

 So what can we do?
+The idea herer is an algorithm called ***policy iteration***. i

+## policy iteration

-The idea herer is an algorithm called policy iteration.
-Which is an alternative approach and the basic sketch is we're going to have 2 steps that we alternate.
+Policy iteration is an alternative approach and the basic sketch is we're going to have 2 steps that we alternate.

+ - Alternative approach for optimal values:
+    - ***Step 1: Policy evaluation***: calculate utilities for some fixed policy (not optimal utilities!) until convergence
-step 1 is policy evaluation.  we're gonna have some fixed policy , it's generally not going to be an optimal policy , but we're going to figure out it's values using policy evaluation.
+        - It's generally not going to be an optimal policy , but we're going to figure out it's values using policy evaluation.
+    - ***Step 2: Policy improvement***: update policy using one-step look-ahead with resulting converged (but not optimal!) utilities as future values

-step 2  Then we take those values and we extract a better policy from them.
+        - Then we take those values and we extract a better policy from them.
 That called policy improvement.
+    - Repeat steps until policy converges

+ - This is policy iteration
+    - It’s still optimal!
+    - Can converge (much) faster under some conditions

 ---

-Evaluation: For fixed ...
+ - Evaluation: For fixed current policy π,  find values with policy evaluation:
+    - Iterate until values converge:

 Step 1 is evaluation.
 So I fix some policy π and I'm going to compute V<sup>π</sup>.
 So I do this simplified update where I don't maximum over the actions.
 I assume that my policy π is fixed, and I only do the averaging of the chance nodes.
 So this thing is fast because I don't consider all the actions.